Timurik163/futureofcoding.org/notes/future-authoring.md

 **Dream while you write, and don't stop.
 Write at least until the 15 minutes have passed.
 Be ambitious.
 Imagine a life that you would regard as honourable, exciting, productive, creative and decent.**
 **Remember, you are writing only for yourself.
 Choose goals that you want to pursue for your own private reasons, not because someone else thinks that those goals are important.
 You don't want to live someone else's life.
 Include your deepest thoughts and feelings about all your personal goals.**

-There are a few things on my mind here.
-First of all, I want to live a conscious life.
-That means that I will set aside plenty of time on my calendar for reflection time (like this) so that I can meditate on my priorities and goals, which will in turn help me persue them better.
-In this way I am seeing that integrity and vision are interrelated.
-If you have integrity without vision you don't really have integrity because you have no basis for making comitments.
-If you have vision without integrity, you are just an idle dreamer.
-If you have both, you are a force of nature.
-That's what I want to be.
-I want people to ask *how can one person get so much done?* and *how can one person have it all?* and be really be confused, because they don't see that the secret is priorities and then living them.

-I want my reflections on the impact of my past work on the world to immediately bring a smile to my face.
-I want to be able to recall specific people and problems that my work has ammelieorated.
-I want to jump out of bed each morning and collapse into bed each night fufilled.

-I want my relationships with my partner and close family to be empowered.
-I want to be a light in their lives and a rock and resource for them through their difficulties.
-I want the lives of everyone I touch, from the waiter a resturant to a person I meet over coffee to my best friends, to be lighter for my prescense.

-I want an inner calm and peace.
-I want confience in myself so that when my reptile brain feels like it's being attacked, I can calm it down quickly so that I can respond and not react.

-I want to live a model life and share it publicly so that others can read my progress and model themselves after me.
-The medium of my life is the message and I want to make that message as detailed as possible.

-I plan to achieve my goals through a fairly straightforward proccess of:

-1) reflecting on anxieties, problems, wants
-2) coming up with various plans for each of these things
-3) engaging with friends and mentors for advice on these things and my proposed solutions
-4) put the best solutions into action
-5) repeat

-This proccess works at a micro level for little issues I have with my mom on a given day and macro issues about my goals for my entire life.

-I want to produce thoughts.
-I want to inspire others.
-I want to literally change the way others brains work by adding in different analogies and patterns of thought.
-I want to empower people.
-I want children to grow up in love with their brains and be thankful to me for getting them there, just like I am thankful to Seymour.

-Wait a second: thankful for brain.
-Love thy brain.
-Is that my crusade.
-I want people to fall in love with their brains.
-That really sounds like it could be.

-Here's where my head is at: before I found the Alexander Technique, I hated my body.
-Not from a body image perspective but from a back and hand RPI pain perspective.
-It always hurt and so I subconsciously rejected it and tried to distract myself from it and its signals.
-I daydreamed about uploading my consciousness to the cloud so I could be free of all my bodily pains.
-I worry that many people feel the same way about their brains, including:

-* having a fixed mindset about their intellegence, habits, or personality
-* thinking that they are "bad at math" or some other subject
-* feeling disempowered to learn new things because of poor performance in school
-* feeling disempowered to think for themselves
-* feeling disempowered to solve their own problems
-* hating yourself for things you have done or continue to do and can't stop (addictions)

-We all have various forms of self-loathing.
-One of my main insights is that loving your thinking brian is so wonderful.
-It is so empowering.
-So freeing.
-So powerful.

-Wait a second.
-I just had another thought.
-What about tools?
-If I think about how I fell in love with my brain, it was always around different technologies that augmented it, be it a note-taking strategy, LOGO, or learning to leverage a full piece of paper for scrap work.

-Holy shit.
-One of my main things is: you cannot seperate man from his tools.
-A human literally is the tool-making animal.
-Augmented humans.
-That was Douglas Engelbart.
-Mine is so similar.
-But it's a bit more: humans = ape + tools.
-That's really what I'm trying to fight for.
-We *are* our tools.
-That's why tools are so important.
-They mean everything.
-That's why important ideas are so important: they are tools.
-Words, the idea of human rights, analogies: these are all tools to think with as much as a google doc or a piece of code.
-HOLY crap **humans = ape + tools**.
-Is that my crusade?

-If it is, then how do I measure it's progress?
-Ok, well no `humans = ape + tools` is an insight but it's not the problem.
-It's more like:

-1) humans = apes + tools
-2) tools (including ideas, patterns of thought, software, etc) are the way that humans design the next version of humanity
-3) We have to take them with us everywhere, otherwise we're cutting off our arms and are diminished.

-So my crusade could be really owning tools as part of us, and building the tools in such a way that brining them with us *literally everwhere* is a pro and not a con.
-This takes into account all the negative things with our current tools, like bad notifications, etc.

 ### A Future to Avoid: Complete Summary